Skip to content

 The First High King of Ireland

-Irish mythology tells the story of a group of people called The Fir Bolg who invaded Ireland with almost 5,000 men.
+Irish mythology tells the story of a group called The Fír Bolg, who invaded Ireland with almost 5,000 men.
 They were led by 5 brothers who divided Ireland into provinces and granted themselves the titles of Chieftains.
-After some talks and discussions, they decided that their youngest brother, Sláine mac Dela, would be given the title of King and would rule over them all.

 The Fír Bolg were the fourth group of people to arrive in Ireland.
 They were the descendants of Irish people who left the island and travelled the world.
-They established the High Kingship and over the next 37 years, 9 High Kings ruled over Ireland.
+They established the High Kingship, and over the next 37 years, 9 High Kings ruled over Ireland.
 They also established the seat of the High Kings at the Hill of Tara.

 Arrival of the Tuatha de Danann